AU-ExoMars/PCOT/mkdocs/docs/index.md

 ## Reporting bugs

 There are known issues which can stop PCOT running - see [issues](gettingstarted/issues.md).
-If your problem isn't described there, you should have been given the address and a user ID to access our bug tracking system.
-If you haven't, please contact the Aberystwyth team.
+If your problem isn't described there please create a new issue on Github or contact the Aberystwyth team.

 ## Release history
 [Can be found here](releases.md)